Japan in December 2026: Winter Weather Tips & Best Places

 Tokyo in December comes alive with festive illuminations, notably in areas like Shibuya and Omotesando, where thousands of lights create a magical winter wonderland.

 Visit the Marunouchi and Ginza districts for dazzling holiday displays from Christmas to New Year, transforming the city streets into sparkling avenues.
-Additionally, the ancient Rikugien Garden hosts enchanting evening illuminations, where you can stroll through pathways lined with softly glowing lanterns, creating a serene and magical atmosphere.
+Additionally, the ancient Rikugien Garden hosts enchanting evening illuminations, where you can stroll through pathways lined with softly glowing lanterns in a serene and magical atmosphere.

 While Christmas is not a traditional holiday in Japan, it is widely celebrated with festive lights, decorations, and special events.
 Major cities host Christmas markets and light displays, creating a joyful ambiance.
 Celebrating Christmas Eve with a special dinner or cake is also popular.
 Many hotels and restaurants offer special Christmas menus, and you can find delightful Christmas cakes in bakeries across the country.